-Bowel problems, though embarrassing and unglamorous, affect an awful lot of people – men and women, young and old, so if you’re visiting this page thinking you’re the only one experiencing embarrassing symptoms, rest assured you are not.
+Bowel problems, though embarrassing and unglamorous, affect an awful lot of people – men and women, young and old, so if you’re visiting this page thinking you’re the only one experiencing distressing or embarrassing symptoms, rest assured you are not.

 We understand that people often find it difficult to be open about bowel problems, but we urge everyone to seek help as there are many helpful treatments available.